 The inferior pubic ramus is thin and flat, making up one-third of the pubis.
 It passes laterally and downward from the medial end of the superior ramus and becomes narrower as it descends to unite with the ischial ramus to complete the obturator foramen.
 It has two surfaces, anterolateral and posteromedial, which remain separated by the anterior and medial margins.

-Anterolateral Surface: It is directed towards the thigh and is continuous superiorly with the body of the pubis.
+Anterolateral Surface: It is directed towards the thigh, running superiorly to the body of the pubis.

 Posteromedial Surface: This surface faces the lesser pelvis, where the crus of the penis (males) or clitoris (females) attach.

-- The pubic bones of the left and right hip articulate through a cartilaginous joint, called pubic symphysis.
+- The pubic bones of the left and right hip articulate through a cartilaginous joint called the pubic symphysis.

 Muscle and Ligament Attachments

-Several important muscles and ligaments insert or originate from the pubic bone.
+Several vital muscles and ligaments insert or originate from the pubic bone.

-- Adductor longus: From the upper body of pubis just below the pubic crest.
+- Adductor longus: From the upper body of the pubis just below the pubic crest

-- Pectineus muscle: From the external surface of superior ramus.
+- Pectineus muscle: From the external surface of the superior ramus

-- Pyramidalis muscle: Just below the attachment of rectus abdominis muscle.
+- Pyramidalis muscle: Just below the attachment of the rectus abdominis muscle

 - Pubofemoral and obturator ligament: At the obturator crest.